18F/join.tts.gsa.gov/pages/positions/18f-product-manager-2-gs15.md

 ## How To Apply

 Submit a complete online application prior to 8:00pm Eastern Time on the closing date of the posting.
-Please fill out all applicable fields.
+To apply, click the link below and please fill out all applicable fields:

 <section class="usa-grid-full">
   <a class="usa-button usa-button-secondary" href="https://goo.gl/forms/2W18A6443ePgVktq2">Click here to apply</a>